DafaTaufik/DafaTaufik/README.md

 🎓 7th-semester Informatics student at Universitas Multimedia Nusantara
 💻 Passionate in Mobile Development (Kotlin, Java, Flutter/Dart) & also experienced in Backend with Golang
-🌱 Currently exploring Flutter and expanding skills in mobile & backend ecosystem
+🌱 Currently exploring Kotlin Multiplatform, Golang and expanding skills in backend ecosystem

 ---